-We’re back and those walks on the beach with my family were priceless — building memories that will last a lifetime.
+We’re back from vacation, and those walks on the beach with my family were priceless — building memories that will last a lifetime.
 And this year, we’ll all remember the eating adventures as well!

 When we arrived, we went directly to the local co-op I’d found online.
 After a bit of hunting we located the address, but were totally disappointed to find out that it was now a nail salon.
 But on this adventure, one of the things I’ve learned is not to give up.
 So we all piled out of the car and asked around in hopes that it had merely moved (and not totally closed).
 Indeed that was the case and it was only a few blocks away.

 I’m so glad we didn’t give up because this co-op is a real gem!
 The store was well stocked with staple items and the fresh fruits and vegetables were seasonal and locally grown.
 The employees were so well informed, in fact they personally knew most of the farmers whose produce they carry.
 That first day, we loaded up with so much great organic food that we spent most of the week eating-in.